 There is nothing better than coming home to a fully stocked refrigerator.
-We love food and could spend days making new and delicious recipes, but in order for us to do this … we have to tackle the ever-dreaded task of going to the grocery store.
-Some people love food shopping excursions, but between the lines and the ubiquity of plastic containers, bags and wasteful packaging, the grocery store can become a Green Monster’s worst nightmare.
+We love food and could spend days making new and delicious recipes, but for us to do this … we have to tackle the ever-dreaded task of going to the grocery store.
+Some people love food shopping excursions, but between the lines and the ubiquity of plastic containers, bags, and wasteful packaging, the grocery store can become a Green Monster’s worst nightmare.

 Beyond Plastic Bags

 According to the EPA, containers and packaging account for 23 percent of all landfill waste.
 Around 12 percent (13 million tons) of this consists of plastic.
-As we know, plastic packaging tends to find its way into waterways which poses a serious threat to the world’s marine life … and frankly, us too.
+As we know, plastic packaging tends to find its way into waterways, which poses a serious threat to the world’s marine life … and frankly, us too.
 Around 90 percent of all trash floating on the ocean’s surface is plastic.
-Plastic is petroleum-based and when it begins to breakdown, it leaches toxic chemicals, endocrine disruptors and neurotoxins into the environment.
-This can cause reproductive problems along with a host of other issues for marine species, not to mention these chemicals are often fat soluble so when humans eat seafood, they are also ingesting these harmful chemicals.
+Plastic is petroleum-based and when it begins to break down, it leaches toxic chemicals, endocrine disruptors, and neurotoxins into the environment.
+This can cause reproductive problems along with a host of other issues for marine species, not to mention these chemicals are often fat-soluble, so when humans eat seafood, they are also ingesting these harmful chemicals.

-The average American throws away 185 pounds of plastic every year, so if we want to limit the amount of toxins we are releasing into the environment, minimizing plastic packaging waste while at the grocery store is a great place to start.
+The average American throws away 185 pounds of plastic every year, so if we want to limit the number of toxins we are releasing into the environment, minimizing plastic packaging waste while at the grocery store is a great place to start.

 If you are buying produce, you’d probably reach for the plastic produce bags that are conveniently located all over the store.

 Instead, opt for a reusable cloth produce bag.
-Plastic produce bags may be free, but for a one time cost of $12, you can buy a set of reusable bags that come without the added cost to the environment.
+Plastic produce bags may be free, but for a one-time cost of $12, you can buy a set of reusable bags that come without the added cost to the environment.